arpitbbhayani/articles/blogs/function-overloading.md

 ## Rough Idea
 To give Python an ability to overload functions, we need to

- - maintain and manage a virtual registry of functions
+ - manage function definitions in a user maintained registry
- - persist keep all the function definition
- - return the function that matches the one from the registry depending on the arguments type
+ - return the function that matches from the registry (as per the arguments type)

-If we are able to achieve the above, we implement function overloading in Python.

-## Decorators

-## Registry
+## Hook on function definition

-## Function
+## Store definitions

 ---